SteveMustanski/algorithms/README.md

 * arrays.js - examples of common array operations.
 * linkedList.js - builds out an example of a linked list and common operations.
 * bogoSort.js - randomly reshuffles an array until it is sorted (probably the worst way to do a sort).
+* selectionSort.js - loops through finding the min value of an array and pops it to the sorted array.

 ## Running the examples